CyrilleGUIEU/S4L/README.md

 3. The paperclip contains the LaTex code to include the image.
 4. Go back to to step 3 if necessary

-Notes:
--you can change the parameters (file paths, defaults names,shortcut...) in the script -the best way to use it is to create a copy of the script in the image directory of the latex document **Notes:**
+**Notes:**
 * you can change the parameters (file paths, defaults names,shortcut...) in the script
 * the best way to use it is to create a copy of the script in the image directory of the latex document